 ACLU | Innovation Law Lab v.
 Wolf

-A federal district court judge initially enjoined the MPP policy, but 9th Circuit stayed the injunction pending further litigation.
-Subsequently, on March 11, 2020, the Supreme Court issued an order allowing MPP to continue in force.
+A federal district court judge initially enjoined the MPP policy, but the 9th Circuit stayed the injunction pending further litigation.
+Subsequently, on March 11, 2020, the Supreme Court issued an order allowing MPP to continue in force, and granted certiorari on Oct.
+19, 2020.
+Oral argument scheduled for Feb.
+2021 was postponed and then dismissed as moot at the new administration's request.
 See Innovation Law Lab v.
-Nielsen, Case No. 3:19-cv-00807 (N.D.
-Cal.).View Document
+Wolf (N.D.
+Cal.
+3:19-cv-00807) (9th Cir.
+19-15716) (SCOTUS 19-1212).

 Litigation is listed for informational purposes and is not comprehensive.
 For the current status of legal challenges, check other sources.

 On August 13, 2021, Judge Matthew J. Kacsmaryk for the Northern District of Texas Amarillo Division enjoined the Biden administration's June 1, 2021 memo that ended MPP, requiring the Biden administration to re-start implementing and enforcing MPP with monthly status reports to the court.
 The case is State of Texas v.
 Biden, 2:21-cv-00067-Z. The injunction is nationwide.